Pagnet/blu-utils/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Ocean DS and its packages.
+The following is a set of guidelines for contributing to Blu Utils.
 Please take a moment to review this document in order to make the contribution process straightforward and effective for everyone involved.

 ### Table Of Contents